-1) The different conformation types stem from different ancestral, prehistoric horses.
-Even among the post-glacial wild horse subspecies that all modern horses go back to, the pony type was represented, as was the type we associate with "horse conformation".
-Generally, primeval horses of the northern regions were of pony type, those adapted to southern, warmer regions of horse type.
+1) The different conformation types stem from different ancestral, prehistoric animals.
+Even among the post-glacial wild subspecies that all modern equines go back to, the pony type was represented.
+Generally, primeval equines of the northern regions were of pony type, those adapted to southern, warmer regions of horse type.

-2) Whether a horse is called a pony or a horse is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
+2) Whether a animal is called a pony or not is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
 There are high-value animals, and there are those that might be considered of lesser value in both categories.

-Scientifically, there are a number of factors that distinguish ponies from horses, although some breeds fall into a gray area -- because most breeds represent a blend of pony and horse traits, it is not always the case that the traits associated with either pony or horse are so dominant that a breed can confidently placed in either category.
+Scientifically, there are a number of factors that distinguish ponies, although some breeds fall into a gray area -- because most breeds represent a blend of traits, it is not always the case that the traits associated with pony are so dominant that a breed can confidently placed in that category.

 Among the characteristics associaton with ponies as "type" are:

 Rounded forms, a compact build with good muscling, short legs in comparison to the body, heavy mane and tail, including thick forelock, and a roof-like top of the tail; short cannon bones, well-developed joints; the head has a broad forehead, a light dent on the bridge of the nose when viewed from the side, medium-sized muzzle, big, round eyes protected by a protruding lid, short, wide-placed ears.
 The body is barrel-like, with a broad back, a well-rounded rib cage, a strong loin, a dropping hip and a low tail set.
 The withers are not very prominent.